|Exercise 3.3a||Using Common Transformers|

 If you want some additional hints, click below:

-The transformer you are looking for has Calculator in the name.
+The transformer you are looking for has Joiner in the name.

-If you have used the above resources and are still having trouble, try looking on the FME Knowledge Center.
+If you have used the above resources and are still having trouble, try searching on the FME Knowledge Center.